Summit League: Declining membership

-Renewed expansion and contraction
+Renewed expansion and Dakota Schools introduction

-Conference expansion was discussed at length at the Mid-Continent Conference annual Presidents Council meeting in 2006, and Indiana University-Purdue University Fort Wayne (IPFW, now Purdue Fort Wayne), North Dakota State, and South Dakota State were approved for site visits.
+Conference expansion was discussed at length at the Mid-Continent Conference annual Presidents Council meeting in 2006, and Indiana University–Purdue University Fort Wayne (IPFW, now Purdue Fort Wayne), North Dakota State, and South Dakota State were approved for site visits.
 On August 30, 2006, IPFW accepted an invitation to join the Mid-Continent Conference as a full member starting July 1, 2007.
 Both North Dakota State and South Dakota State also accepted invitations to join the conference the next day.

 The Summit League continued its renewed expansion push with the admission of the University of South Dakota.
 The Coyotes began conference play in the 2011–12 academic year and become eligible for all championships the following season.
 Centenary College subsequently announced that it would leave the Summit League following the 2010–2011 campaign.

 The University of North Dakota had also been openly rumored to have been courted by the Summit League, but controversy over the Fighting Sioux nickname in all likelihood prevented UND's admission at that time.
 Expectations that UND would join the Summit League came to an end on November 1, 2010, when North Dakota instead accepted an invitation to join the Big Sky Conference.
 The University of South Dakota entered into very brief negotiations to join the Big Sky as well, rather than continuing their plans to join the Summit.
 However, South Dakota chose instead to remain with the more compact Summit League (along with other Dakota schools, NDSU and SDSU).
 As the University of Nebraska Omaha began the transition to Division I athletics in all sports, it joined the Summit League on July 1, 2012.
-With the departures of Centenary to Division III at the end of the 2010–11 athletic year, and Southern Utah and Oral Roberts for other Division I conferences at the end of the 2011–12 athletic year, the Summit League continued with nine institutions, all within the Midwest geographical region.
+With the departures of Centenary to Division III at the end of the 2010–11 athletic year, and Oral Roberts (Southland Conference) and Southern Utah (Big Sky Conference) for other Division I conferences at the end of the 2011–12 athletic year, the Summit League continued with nine institutions, all within the Midwest geographical region.